Enjoy our season advice for August: recipes, gardening tips, folklore, and more!

 Bugs buggin' you?
 Look to our natural remedies for insect bites and stings.

 August is a wonderful month for star gazing!
-This year brings two major conjunctions.
+It's also the month of the Perseid meteor shower.
+Thanks to a Moonless night this year, we should see the best meteors in years!
 See what's up in the August sky.

 Folklore for the Season